ten3roberts/flax/guide/src/fundamentals/query.md

 where a certain component changed.

-The following example shows a query which will update the distance to origin when an entity moves for every entity which are not dead.
+The following example shows a query which will update the distance to origin when an entity moves for every entity which are not despawned.

 ```rust
 {{ #include ../../../examples/guide/query.rs:query_modified }}
 ```

-The same query can be run again, but since all changes have been visited, it yield nothing.
+The same query can be run again, but since all changes have been visited, it yields nothing.

 ```rust
 {{ #include ../../../examples/guide/query.rs:query_repeat }}